SathesanThavabalasingam/WildFire/README.md

 Thousands of project descriptions are first preprocessed.
 The text information is preprocesed to remove a number of irrelevant features, such as special characters and stop words that do not convey import information with respect to the project content.
 The descriptions are then:

-Tokenized: Given a character sequence and a defined document unit, tokenization is the task of chopping it up into pieces, called tokens
+`Tokenized`: Given a character sequence and a defined document unit, tokenization is the task of chopping it up into pieces, called tokens

-Lemmatized:  Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.
+`Lemmatized`:  Lemmatization usually refers to doing things properly with the use of a vocabulary and morphological analysis of words, normally aiming to remove inflectional endings only and to return the base or dictionary form of a word, which is known as the lemma.
 For example, the lemmatized version of leaves is 'leaf'.

-Vectorized: TF-IDF stands for “Term Frequency — Inverse Data Frequency”.
+`Vectorized`: TF-IDF stands for “Term Frequency — Inverse Data Frequency”.
 First, we will learn what this term means mathematically.

 Term Frequency (tf): gives us the frequency of the word in each document in the corpus.
 It is the ratio of number of times the word appears in a document compared to the total number of words in that document.